beaujeant/beaujeant.github.io/AppSec101/cpu.md

 | `0102`  |
 | `....`  |

-> Note: Usually, the leading 0 are not shown.
+> __Note__: Usually, the leading 0 are not shown.
 So instead of 0001, 0002, etc, we usually display 1, 2, 3, etc.

 I know it's odd to explain something such basic, but this process is the exact same one as with the binary numeral system (base 2), but instead of incrementing the value positioned before when we reach its 10th iteration, we increment it at the 2nd iteration: